 Note that there is no limit to how many times code G0071 can be billed per patient; however, excessive use is likely to trigger a review.
 Also, RHCs are not required to provide this type of remote service.
 Offering consults by phone, email, a secure patient portal or text remains optional for providers.
 Clinics that opt to offer this service need not register or seek any type of approval.

-For help or support, feel free to contact rural healthcare expert Justin Valley with your questions.
+For help or support, feel free to contact the Aldrich Healthcare team with your questions.